AnyChart/docs.anychart.com/Stock_Charts/Scroller.md

 {sample}STOCK\_Scroller\_02{sample}

-Note that opposite to basic charts scrollr, it is possible to zoom the AnyStock charts only by setting the selected range.
+Note that opposite to basic charts scroller, it is possible to zoom the AnyStock charts only by setting the selected range.

 ### Background Series